You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

 Based on campus and at Pavilion Dance South West (PDSW), you’ll study in some of the best spaces dedicated to dance in the South.

-AUB has three purpose-built dance studio for learning and practice
+AUB has three purpose-built dance studios for learning and practice

 Pavilion Dance South West